Now-Tiger/Competitive-Py/README.md

-# HackerRank
+# Leetcode, HackerRank ...
-HackerRank  problems and their solutions.
+_Problems and their solutions in python which I've attempted so far_